himanshux64/langchain/README.md

-# LangChain Learning Journey
+## LangChain Framework

-## 📚 Overview
+### Overview

-This repository contains my hands-on learning journey with the LangChain framework.
-The goal is to understand how to build AI-powered applications using Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), embeddings, vector databases, and prompt engineering.
+This project demonstrates how to build AI-powered applications using the LangChain framework.
+It provides examples of integrating Large Language Models (LLMs), prompt templates, chains, document loaders, embeddings, vector databases, and Retrieval-Augmented Generation (RAG) to create intelligent applications.

-This project is focused on learning concepts step by step through practical examples.

 ### 🚀 Learning Objectives